xurdee/googlemeetbot/README.md

 # googlemeetbot 🤖
 A Google Meet Bot to attend your online classes instead of you.
-PS: You also have the option to spam the chatBox (But ofcourse use it at your own risk, do not blame me for the consequences that follow).
+PS: You also have the option to spam the chatBox (But of course use it at your own risk.
+Do not blame me for the consequences that follow).

 ## REQUIREMENTS
       $ pip3 install selenium